JUB-Yoush/personal-site/src/routes/blog/ft-sp24.md

 Not in sorted order.

-These last few months were quite hectic so I'm likley forgetting a lot of things
+These last few months were quite hectic so I'm likley forgetting a lot of things.

-## void stranger

 ## [Void Stranger](https://system-erasure.itch.io/void-stranger)
 I finished Void Stranger in April.
 It might be my new favorite game of all time?
 It's really good.
 Play it, trust me.